Toner2004/ESP32-UWB-Indoor-Location-Tracker/README.md

 Real-time indoor positioning system using Ultra-Wideband (UWB), ESP32-S3, and Python.
 The system uses Two-Way Ranging (TWR) and trilateration algorithms to estimate and visualize the position of a mobile tracking tag in real time.

 ---
+## My Contributions

+- Developed Python software for trilateration and real-time visualization
+- Configured and tested UWB anchor/tag communication
+- Designed a custom protective enclosure in SolidWorks
+- Performed system integration, calibration, and validation testing
+- Assisted with hardware deployment and wireless performance evaluation
 ## Overview

 Traditional GPS systems experience significant accuracy degradation indoors due to signal attenuation and multipath effects.
 This project demonstrates an indoor localization system using Ultra-Wideband (UWB) technology and a three-anchor architecture to achieve high-accuracy positioning.